ZeroZhuang0/DATA1902project/README.md

  I collected over 17.7 million tweets  This dataset contains the average sentiment of all tweets about bitcoin  How did I do sentiment analysis? library VaderSentiment.
 I added about 30 expressions  and words to the dictionary.
 To score the expressions I used the same methodology as the authors described in their paper.It also contains the financial data of bitcoin for that same period.

-Date: the start time of the 1 hr Time span for which all data in a row corresponds to Compound_Score:Average of all sentiment scores. n:Total volume of tweets
+Date: the start time of the 1 hr Time span for which all data in a row corresponds to date yyyy-mm-dd hh:mm:ss 24 hour time Compound_Score:Average of all sentiment scores. n:Total volume of tweets
 Count_Negatives: Total volume of negative tweets